bogdanmagometa/integral_additional/readme.md

 ### Results

-I ran the executable 5 times with the following configuration file:
+I ran the executable 5 times with the following configuration file.
+The minimum time of execution among all runs was `4.974` seconds.
 ```text
 abs_err = 0.0000005
 rel_err = 0.00002